 Much of the historical research on the development of the semiconductor industry has focused on the USA.
 This is somewhat unfair to a number of world-class research laboratories elsewhere in the world.
 Follow the links on this page to find out more about them.

 At the time of the invention of the transistor by Bell Laboratories, two English electrical giants had strong research interests in the field:

-Shortly after the invention, another English company, albeit wholly owned by Philips in the Netherlands, decided to enter the market and quickly came to dominate it:
+Shortly after the invention, another English company, albeit wholly owned by Philips in the Netherlands, decided to enter the European market and quickly came to dominate it:

 However, in the UK there seems to have been another, limited, outlet for (possibly recycled) Philips/Mullard transistors:

 And yet another, probably limited, export-only business for surplus Philips/Mullard transistors: